smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Menus and Keyboards/index.md

     <#code#>
 }
 ```
+!@

+@![android, javaSE, javaEE]
+`// TODO: Android / Java content`
+!@

 ### Presenting a Menu
-Whether or not you preloaded cells, you may present a menu.
-If you did not preload cells, calling a `present` API will cause them to be preloaded and then presented once they are available.
-Therefore, this call may take longer than if the cells were preloaded earlier in the app's lifecycle.
-On later presentations using the same cells, it will reuse those cells (unless you deleted them of course), so later presentations will be faster.
+To show a popup menu to the user, you must present the menu.
+If some or all of the cells in the menu have not yet been preloaded, calling the `present` API will preload the cells and then present menu once all the cells have been uploaded.
+Calling `present` without preloading the cells can take longer than if the cells were preloaded earlier in the app's lifecycle especially if your cell has voice commands.
+Subsequent menu presentations using the same cells will be faster because the library will reuse those cells (unless you have deleted them).

 ##### Menu - Icon
 ###### Ford HMI